-Answer: As of this writing, when it comes to CBD, the budget proposal asked for an additional $5 million for the Food & Drug Administration to regulate CBD and related products.
+Answer: There are already people in the US government supporting CBD products.
+As of this writing, when it comes to CBD, the budget proposal asked for an additional $5 million for the Food & Drug Administration to regulate CBD and related products.

 Question: What is the opinion of the FDA regarding CBD oil?